 Epoxidation is typically achieved by using peracids (such as peracetic acid) or hydrogen peroxide, often with the aid of an acid catalyst (Saba et al., 2020).
 The reaction conditions, including the choice of oxidizing agent, temperature, and catalyst type, are crucial in determining the efficiency and selectivity of the process.
-Research has shown that optimizing these parameters, such as temperature and catalyst choice, improves the overall yield and selectivity of the epoxidation process.
+Research has shown that optimizing such parameters as temperature and catalyst, improves the overall yield and selectivity of the epoxidation process.
 Studies like those of Zora et al. (2021) highlight how inlet parameters can influence thermal risks and productivity during this stage, ensuring safer and more efficient chemical processes.

 The efficiency of the epoxidation step directly influences the reactivity of fatty acids, which is necessary for producing glycidyl ethers.
 This process lays the foundation for creating high-performance bio-based polyols that contribute to the development of environmentally friendly polymers.

-3.2 Glycidylation Reaction
+3.2 Glycidylation reaction

-Following epoxidation, the epoxidized oils undergo glycidylation, a key reaction where epichlorohydrin (C3H5ClO) reacts with the epoxide rings in the presence of a base like NaOH.
+Following epoxidation, the epoxidized oils undergo glycidylation, a key reaction in which epichlorohydrin (C3H5ClO) reacts with the epoxide rings in the presence of a base like NaOH.
 This reaction attaches glycidyl groups to the epoxide rings, creating glycidyl ethers.
 These ethers are highly reactive monomers that are essential intermediates in the production of epoxy resins and polyurethanes.

 The glycidylation step is critical for tailoring the properties of the final products.
-The glycidyl ethers formed during this reaction exhibit increased reactivity toward curing agents and enhanced crosslinking potential, which are fundamental for achieving the desired thermal stability, mechanical strength, and chemical resistance in the final polymer.
-Studies by Schüttner et al. (2024) emphasize how the glycidylation reaction can be optimized to produce polyols with superior performance, which are pivotal for applications like coatings, adhesives, and composites.
+The glycidyl ethers formed during this reaction exhibit increased reactivity towards curing agents and enhance crosslinking potential, which are fundamental for achieving the desired thermal stability, mechanical strength, and chemical resistance in the final polymer.
+Studies by Schüttner et al. (2024) emphasized that the glycidylation reaction can be optimized to produce polyols with superior performance, which are pivotal for applications in coatings, adhesives, and composites.

-3.3 Reaction Parameters and Their Impact
+3.3 Reaction parameters and their impact

 Several reaction parameters play a significant role in determining the efficiency, yield, and quality of the glycidyl ethers produced.
 These include temperature, molar ratios, catalysts, and reaction time.